Review: Dark is the Night (2017)

 The title characters are played by veteran actors Gina Alajar and Phillip Salvador as the couple who make ends meet by dealing drugs on the side.
 Alajar is middle-aged Sara who sews washrags, or trapo, made up of fabric scraps she sells as her “front.”
 Salvador is Lando, her supportive husband, who occasionally drives a jeepney and tends to put his feet up when it comes to business and family.

-Their income is steady but they decide to cow under the new regime, as their son Alan (Felix Roco) is a an addict and is in risk to be killed extrajudicially through the police’s tokhang or ‘knock-and-plead’ campaign.
+Their income is steady but they decide to quit the trade, as their son Alan (Felix Roco) is a an addict and is in risk of getting killed extrajudicially through the police’s tokhang or ‘knock-and-plead’ campaign.
 Their life turns into limbo after she dreamt one night that her son goes missing.

-So the search begins.
+The search begins since Alan hasn’t been back home.
 In a slough of passionate appeal, the couple tries to look for their son through dark alleys and to contact a complex network of nameless faces.
 The film then starts to roll slowly.
 The audience are not even given a sense of time or a clue of a particular place as the couple is shown wandering the city.
-It’s as if the director intently portrayed the anxiety of waiting for somone who will never come.
+It’s as if the director intently portrayed the anxiety of waiting for someone who will never come.

 In general, all of the action shots where there are chase scenes or other disturbing elements are well done.
-Dark’s visual are treated with a shaky vibe that subtle details make it upsetting.
-Sometimes, the camera stays tight with a hallow focus creating the sense of confinement in limited spaces and limited opportunities.
+Dark’s visual take is treated with a shaky vibe that subtle details make it upsetting.
+Sometimes, the camera stays tight with a shallow focus creating the sense of confinement in limited spaces and limited opportunities.
 Interlaced throughout the movie are samples of Duterte’s speeches used as the threatening voice of moral authority.

-This might make the movie sound heavier and more dogmatic than it actually is.
-But if you have read or seen “Waiting for Godot” a story of two seemingly homeless men waiting for someone or something named Godot, you know that their expectations went on without hope or anyone’s help.

 Dark is the Night presents an essential characteristic of human situation, which emphasizes suffering, absurdity, impunity, and nothingness.
-Still there are many areas that Alix could have explored in screenplay: the character sketches were not given more depth given the all-star actors and actresses in the cast.
-Nevertheless, it is quite an allegory of the bodies of poor people that are victims of the brutal drug war.
-More than imitating real life, the social relevance of the film is that it begs you to question.
-How do we use misery as resistance?
+Still there are many areas that Alix could have explored in the screenplay: the character sketches were not given more depth given the calibre of actors and actresses cast.
+Nevertheless, it is quite an allegory of the unidentified bodies of poor people that are victims of the brutal drug war.
+More than imitating real life, the social relevance of the film is that it begs you to question: How can we use misery as a form of resistance?
+At the end, we are directed by the moving image not to go gently against the dying light.

+While it had its world premiere at the 42nd Toronto International Film Festival, it will be shown again this fall as part of “People Have the Power: Resistance in Filipino Cinema” talks from October 5th to November 4th.

 Madilim ang Gabi